 Of all the little tidbits, there are two simple techniques that will make all the difference in your stew.

-The second technique involves adding the flour to the melted butter and stirring until paste forms.
-It helps cook off the flour taste.
+- The second technique involves adding the flour to the melted butter and stirring until paste forms.
+Et voila!
+You have a roux.
+Then cooking the paste until it begins to color a bit, It helps cook off the flour taste.

-At first glance, this chicken stew recipe looks like it requires a lot.
-BUT, there are plenty of veggies and herbs.
+At first glance, this healthy chicken stew recipe looks like it requires a lot of similar ingredients to a chicken stew with dumplings recipe.
 Most of the necessary ingredients are trusty kitchen staples, so just go with the flow.
-Trust me – its well worth it!
+Trust me – it’s well worth it!
 Here’s whatcha’ need….

-Potatoes – Russet potatoes work best in this stew but feel free to use what’s on hand.
-Potatoes are potatoes but they do tend to vary in consistency.
+- Potatoes – Russet potatoes work best in this stew but feel free to use what’s on hand.
+Remember, potatoes tend to vary in consistency.
 They should be cut into ½ inch cubes.

-Thickeners – Anchovy and tomato paste help thicken your concoction while lending a sweet and salty Southern twang.
+- Thickeners – The roux you create is the primary thickener, but the anchovy and tomato paste help thicken your concoction while lending a sweet and salty Southern twang.

 Can You Freeze This?